Defending Giant

 Treant patrolling his domain, to ensure its safety…

 The creature’s wings flapped wildly as it jumped and drifted in front of the treant’s face.
-As it hung there, a cascade of notes erupted from its beak.
+As it hung there, a cascade of fevered notes erupted from its beak.

-“I can’t understand this noise!”
+“I can’t understand this racket!”

 The first bird squawked, and the rest of the flock stopped.
 When the forest’s silence descended about everyone, it sang a short song.